Dr Thomas Alcott

 Profile

-My main reseach interests lie in Celebrity and Stardom and Audience Studies.
+My main research interests lie in Celebrity and Stardom and Audience Studies.
 My PhD was an audience study that focused on the stars of Professional Wrestling.
 I supervise on the dissertation module in these areas and more.

 Research